 04 of 05

 Ever since the Real Ale Movement began, several decades ago, the number of small local breweries, pubs with microbreweries and pubs that regularly feature a guest selection of cask-conditioned ales has expanded dramatically.
 And every year the 110,000 members of CAMRA (The Campaign for Real Ale) update their guide with pub reviews and information on more than 600 breweries that produce real ale.
-A trained team of tasters provides tasting notes on many of the beers and their are pub reviews and feature stories about beer, pubs and brewing.
-This one is the top British beer lovers' guidebook to the UK.
+A trained team of tasters provides tasting notes on many of the beers and there are pub reviews and feature stories about beer, pubs, and brewing.
+This one is the top British beer-lovers' guidebook to the UK.
 It's also available for most e-readers with special, digital-only features.Continue to 5 of 5 below.

 05 of 05